Noob-Coders-2023/flappy__bird/README.md

 # contribution
 It's a simple model, so I'd be very grateful if you could help me to improve the game.

-# demo

-🌅 To generate images using /Midjourney, upgrade your subscription in the /premium section